OfteaHeat1997/ElderCare-DocAssist/README.md

 1. Open Expo Go app on your phone
 2. Scan the QR code from terminal
-3. You'll see a list of patients
+3. **Login with demo account:**
+   - Email: `maria@eldercare.nl`
+   - Password: `wachtwoord123`
+   - (Other accounts: `jan@eldercare.nl`, `admin@eldercare.nl`)
+4. You'll see the home screen with "Welkom [Name]"
+5. Tap "Patient selecteren" to see patient list
-4. Tap a patient to view their dashboard
+6. Tap a patient to view their dashboard
-5. Tap "Start opname" (red button) to record
+7. Tap "Start opname" (red button) to record
-6. Speak in Dutch
+8. Speak in Dutch
-7. Tap "Stop" - Whisper transcribes your audio
+9. Tap "Stop" - Whisper transcribes your audio
-8. Tap "Generate SOAP Note" - Ollama creates SOAP report
+10. Tap "Generate SOAP Note" - Ollama creates SOAP report
+11. Tap logout icon (top right) to return to login

 ## Services & Ports